CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab8/README.md

 ## Design

-An HFSS file was simulated for the power divider
+An HFSS file was simulated for the structures

 Substrate : FR4
 er = 4.1